-Lat 9° 0' 0S Long 147° 43' 60E Alolo village is located along the Kokoda Trail in the Owen Stanley Mountains and the Eora Creek at an elevation of 1,425m.
+Lat 9° 0' 0S Long 147° 43' 60E Alolo village is at an elevation of 4,327' / 1,318m in the Owen Stanley Range in Central Province in Papua New Guinea (PNG).
+Alolo borders the Kokoda Trail and the Eora Creek.
 Wartime spelling "Alolo".
-Northward an hour's trek along the Kokoda Trail to Isurava.
+An hour's trek along the Kokoda Trail northward is Isurava.
 To the south is Eora Creek village.
 Also, the Abuai Track led from Alolo eastward to Abuari then onward to Hagutawa and Kaile.

 A wireless radio transmitter was established at this location, mounted on a concrete base.